If Some Students Succeed Without a School Library, Why Do We Need Them?

 Some argue that school libraries are no longer essential.
 Here’s why:

-Students Can Succeed Without Them: High-achieving students often have access to books, technology, and learning support at home.
-They may naturally develop strong research skills or receive guidance from teachers without needing a librarian’s expertise.
+Students Can Succeed Without Them: High-achieving students often have books, technology, and learning support at home.
+They may develop strong research skills or receive guidance from teachers without needing a librarian’s expertise.

 Digital Access is Changing Learning: The internet, AI tools, and open educational resources have made information more accessible than ever.
-Students can search Google, use AI chatbots, or watch instructional videos without setting foot in a library.
+Students can search Google, use AI chatbots, or watch instructional videos without visiting a library.

 Budget Constraints: Many schools face tough financial decisions.
-If students are still graduating and achieving high scores without a library, administrators may prioritise other investments, such as hiring more teachers or improving digital infrastructure.
+If students are still graduating and achieving high scores without a library, administrators may prioritize other investments, like hiring more teachers or improving digital infrastructure.

-Perception of Irrelevance: If a school library is poorly integrated into learning, it may be seen as just a quiet space for reading rather than a necessary component of education.
-Some schools may not fully utilise their librarians, leading to the belief that their role is expendable.
+Perception of Irrelevance: A poorly integrated school library may seem just like a quiet space for reading, rather than a necessary component of education.
+In some instances, schools may not fully utilize their librarians, leading to the impression that their role is expendable.

 The Case for School Libraries and Librarians

-While some students succeed without them, that doesn’t mean libraries and librarians are unnecessary.
-Here’s why they remain vital:
+While some students succeed without them, libraries and librarians are still vital.
+Here’s why they remain essential:

-University-Ready Students: Just because high-achieving students succeed in a school that teaches them how to pass exams does not mean they are prepared for the independent study required at university.
-Many students struggle in their first six months because they lack the skills to access quality resources from the university library, and they don’t know how to learn these skills on their own.
+University-Ready Students: Just because high-achieving students do well doesn't mean they are prepared for the demands of university.
+Many struggle in their first six months due to a lack of skills needed to access quality resources from the university library.

-Equity and Access: Not all students have books at home, reliable internet, or a quiet place to study.
+Equity and Access: Not all students have books, reliable internet access, or quiet study spaces at home.
 A school library ensures that every student has access to learning materials, regardless of their background.

-Beyond Just Books: Librarians provide access to online resources and teach critical research skills, media literacy, and digital citizenship—skills that are essential in an age of misinformation and AI-generated content.
-Without this guidance, students may struggle to navigate credible sources effectively.
+Beyond Just Books: Librarians provide access to online resources and teach critical research skills, media literacy, and digital citizenship.
+These skills are essential in an age of misinformation and AI-generated content.
+Without guidance, many students struggle to navigate credible sources.

-Support for Struggling Students: While high achievers might get by, many students benefit from structured support.
-Librarians help students find and evaluate reliable information, develop inquiry-based learning skills, and build reading confidence.
-If librarians are removed, these skills often do not get taught, or they become an additional burden for already overworked teachers.
+Support for Struggling Students: While high achievers might manage, many students benefit from structured support.
+Librarians assist in finding and evaluating reliable information, developing inquiry-based learning skills, and building reading confidence.
+If librarians are removed, these skills often go untaught.

-Collaboration with Teachers: Every department should have some link to the school library in their planning, whether through co-teaching inquiry skills or integrating library resources into lessons.
-This ensures that research and critical thinking become a fundamental part of the curriculum, rather than an afterthought.
-Teachers and students are then getting the help and support they need.
+Collaboration with Teachers: Every department should have a link to the school library, whether through co-teaching inquiry skills or integrating library resources.
+This ensures that research and critical thinking become fundamental parts of the curriculum.
+Teachers and students receive the necessary help and support.

-Long-Term Impact: AI and evolving assessments are shifting how we evaluate learning.
-Traditional test scores alone will no longer be enough—skills like critical thinking, communication, and the ability to articulate fact-based opinions will be essential.
+Long-Term Impact: The evolving landscape of AI and assessments is changing how we evaluate learning.
+Traditional test scores will no longer suffice; skills like critical thinking, communication, and the ability to articulate fact-based opinions will be vital.
 Librarians are uniquely positioned to support these competencies.

-Yes, some students will succeed without a school library—but should we design our education system around only those who can thrive without support?
+Yes, some students may achieve success without a school library—but should we design our education system to revolve around those who thrive without support?

 School libraries and librarians create opportunities for all students, ensuring that education is equitable, inquiry-driven, and future-ready.
-Instead of questioning whether libraries are necessary because some succeed without them, we should be asking: Are we doing everything we can to ensure every student has the tools they need to thrive?
+Instead of questioning their necessity because a few succeed without them, we should be asking: Are we doing everything we can to ensure every student has the tools they need to thrive?

-Libraries are not just about access to books; they are about access to knowledge, guidance, and lifelong learning skills.
-Schools that prioritise strong libraries and librarians invest in an education system that benefits every student, not just the ones who would succeed anyway.
+Libraries promote access to knowledge, guidance, and lifelong learning skills.
+Schools prioritizing strong libraries and librarians invest in an education system that benefits every student, not just those who would succeed regardless.

 If libraries and librarians are removed, who fills the gap in teaching research skills, critical thinking, and digital literacy?